How to & FAQ

 |All Conference Presentations Due||September 30|

 PNSQC values practical information that can be applied directly to software engineering practices.
 Our conference attendees expect to get information from your technical paper and your presentation that they can bring back and use at their workplace following the conference.
-The primary author on any paper gets a waived fee for the two-day technical conference.
-However, workshop fees not covered and authors should expect to pay for any workshops they wish to attend.
+The primary Author of any paper receives free admission to the two-day technical conference.
+If the Author chooses to present in person at the conference all travel and lodging are the responsibility of the Author.

 Please note that if you decide to write a technical paper you will be the author.
 Our reviewers will work with you to ensure that your content is clear and that it meets the PNSQC standards.
 They are your resource to assist you in writing a professional paper and have been given specific Reviewer Guidelines on how to give you feedback and work with you towards this objective.
 However, they will not rewrite sentences, restructure content, or edit for grammar and vocabulary.
 If you are unsure about your abilities to deliver a technical paper that meets PNSQC standards, please arrange for reviewers, editors, or co-authors at your company to help you.
 If English is your second language, congratulations for stepping up to the challenge!
 You may want to have a native English speaker review your paper to help you with grammar, punctuation, and spelling.
 English isn‘t easy!